Options market sees big move in Apple shares after earnings

 In the previous eight quarters, the average one-day earnings move has been 3.9 percent, according to RiskReversal.com, an options research firm based in New York.

-As competition intensifies from Samsung Electronics Co Ltd (005930.KS) and others using Google Inc's (GOOG.O) Android software, investors are wondering if Apple's days of hyper growth are over.

-Despite the sharp decline in recent months that cost Apple nearly $190 billion in market capitalization - about equal to the entire value of AT&T (T.N) - plenty of Apple bulls remain on Wall Street, with about four-fifths of the nearly 60 analysts covering the company rating it "buy" or "strong buy," according to Thomson Reuters data.

-The median price target on Wall Street is $745, roughly 50 percent above Apple's current stock price.
+The median price target on Wall Street is $745, which is roughly 50 percent above Apple's current stock price.

 Dan Nathan, a co-founder of options research firm RiskReversal.com, expects a bounce in shares after results.